quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Sending ACK Frames {#sending-acknowledgements}

-Every packet SHOULD be acknowledged at least once, and ack-eliciting packets MUST be acknowledged at least once within the maximum ACK delay.
-An endpoint communicates its maximum delay using the max_ack_delay transport parameter; see
+Every packet SHOULD be acknowledged at least once, and ack-eliciting packets MUST be acknowledged at least once within the maximum delay an endpoint communicated using the max_ack_delay transport parameter; see
 {{transport-parameter-definitions}}.  max_ack_delay declares an explicit
 contract: an endpoint promises to never intentionally delay acknowledgments of an ack-eliciting packet by more than the indicated value.
 If it does, any excess